mholling/las2poly/README.md

 **-c**, **--convention** *ogc|esri*

 > Force polygon orientation according to OGC or ESRI convention.
-> By default, GeoJSON files use the OGC convention, and shapefiles use the ESRI convention.
+> By default, GeoJSON files use the OGC convention and shapefiles use the ESRI convention.

 **-e**, **--epsg** *number*

-> Specify an EPSG code to set in the output file.
+> Specify an EPSG code to set in the GeoJSON output file.
 > This should be the same EPSG as the input data, since no reprojection occurs.

 **-t**, **--threads** *number*